stesun2/news-site-IV/README.md

 3. Within `SectionPage.js`, utilize the `fetchArticlesBySection(section)` function you created in the News Site III challenge to retrieve articles by a specific section, and store the response in state - in `this.state.articles`.
 4. Pass `this.state.articles` into the `<ArticleList>` component, thereby rendering the `ArticleList` with articles for the desired section.

-**Tip 1:** `SectionPage.js` is going to be almost identical to `HomePage.js`.
+**Tip:** `SectionPage.js` is going to be almost identical to `HomePage.js`.
 Consider copying the code from `HomePage.js` and pasting it into `SectionPage.js`, and adjusting it per the specifications above.

-**Tip 2:** Typically, we put calls to fetch data in the `componentDidMount()` method.
-You should do that here as well, but there is another scenario to account for.
-If you go from one section page to another (e.g. going from "Opinion" to "World"), the fetch call that you made in `componentDidMount()` will not occur again - the `SectionPage`, at this point, has been and is mounted.
-Instead, you will need to hook into the `componentDidUpdate()` method and add your fetch request here.
-You'll need to add a condition in this function to avoid an infinite loop.
-Check out the docs on `componentDidUpdate()` [here](https://reactjs.org/docs/react-component.html).

 While developing, attempt to load **http://localhost:3000/sections/world** - once this page is displaying the correct content, you may proceed.

 ## Section Links in App`AppNav.js`
 In the current iteration of `AppNav.js`, the component accepts a function prop called `handleNavClick` - the function provided via that prop is called when one of the Nav Items/Section links is clicked.
 Ultimately, we were going to use this functionality to redirect/link to the section pages, but there is a better way.
 We can simply use the `Link` component that `react-router` provides to us to create the link button.

  1. Delete the `handleNavClick` prop that's being passed into the `AppNav` component in `App.js`